Class Notes is your opportunity to reconnect with classmates and tell them what you've been up to since graduation!

 Thanks to all who contributed a class note to the commemorative issue of LINK!
-Your note is now part of SAIT history — a copy of this special issue will be included in the 2016 Time Capsule.
+Your note is now part of SAIT history — a copy of this special issue was included in the 2016 Time Capsule.
 The time capsule will be opened in 2116 but, until then, we invite all SAIT alumni to continue sharing your news, stories and memories with your classmates.

 Bernard Nemeth (AGM '58) writes, "I attended when SAIT was still known as PITA.
 I was going to be a farmer, so I took the Agricultural Mechanics program.
 Somewhere along the way I ended up in computers and even taught a couple of evening classes at SAIT in the late 1990s."